ZakVinter/Term_Project/README.md

 ### 1_Reg_Data_Creation.R

 This r script generates the specific data sets required to run the econometric analysis.
+Dummy variables are created for difference-in-difference analysis.

 ### 2_Models.R